The HI intensity mapping power spectrum: insights from recent measurements

 We now consider the contributions of RSD affecting the HI distribution on small scales.
 To do this, we generalise the expressions found in \cref{sec:dmrsd} to the case of HI in the context of the halo model for a mass-weighted, biased tracer.
 In the presence of RSD, the density of HI (in Fourier space) is boosted on large scales by the Kaiser term:

-where $f \delta_{{\rm h}}$ denotes the velocity divergence of the dark matter.
+where $f \delta_{{\rm h}}$ denotes the velocity divergence of the dark matter. { In the above, the Kaiser effect is applied to the underlying halo density field since it is sourced by the large-scale velocities associated with the halo}.
 In order to incorporate the finger-of-god effect on small scales,\footnote{The present prescription employed for the finger-of-god effects was found to be a good fit to the Parkes HI cross-correlation data \citep{hprev2021}.} we damp the previous expression:

 Using the three equations above gives the full expression for the anisotropic ($\mu$-dependent) power spectrum of HI:

 Applying the same procedure as for the dark matter only case treated in \cref{sec:dmrsd}, the monopole of the HI power spectrum in redshift space can be expressed by